-- 1 cup sour cream or full fat Greek yogurt
+- 1 cup full fat Greek yogurt or sour cream

 Preheat oven to 325°.
 Coat a Bundt pan with cooking spray and dust with flour.
 Combine cherries with ½ cup of sugar and set aside.

 Beat butter and sugar on high speed until light and fluffy, about 5 minutes.
 Add eggs, one at a time, beating well and scraping the bowl after each addition.
-Add vanilla.
+Beat in the vanilla.

 In a separate bowl whisk together flour and salt.
-Alternately add flour mixture and sour cream to batter, beginning and ending with flour.
+Alternately add flour mixture and yogurt to batter, beginning and ending with flour.

 Drain the cherries, reserving the syrup.
-Fold drained cherries into batter and pour into prepared pan.
+Gently fold drained cherries into batter and pour into prepared pan.
 Bake until golden brown and a tester comes out clean, about 75-80 minutes.

 While cake is baking, simmer cherry syrup in a small saucepan until thickened, about 10 minutes.

 When the cake is done, cool for 25 minutes and then depan.
 While cake is still warm, place cake on a rack and drizzle with cherry syrup.
 Serves 10-12